-CORRECTED-UPDATE 1-Canadian banks reward frontline employees as coronavirus spreads
+CORRECTED-UPDATE 1-Canadian banks reward frontline employees as coronavirus spreads (March 24)

 Bank of Nova Scotia will also give C$50 per day to employees, according to a memo seen by Reuters.

-TD Bank Group’s full- and part-time employees working onsite will get a one-time award of up to C$1,000, split over two payments of up to C$500 each in April and May and up to two additional paid vacation or personal days, the bank said on Tuesday.
+TD Bank Group’s full- and part-time employees working onsite will get a one-time award of up to $1,000, split over two payments of up to $500 each in April and May and up to two additional paid vacation or personal days, the bank said on Tuesday.

 All CIBC employees are also eligible for up to 10 additional paid days off.